 - You have also to register the company’s objective, resolutions and the name of the legal representative in the Mercantile Registry Office.

-- This is necessary for conforming the legal existence of the company.
+- This is necessary for confirming the legal existence of the company.
 The Registry Office will provide you a registration number (numero de codigo).

 4. Taxes in Ecuador